James Justin: Leicester City

 After eleven months on the sidelines, on 19 January 2022, Justin made his return in a 3–2 defeat to Tottenham Hotspur.
 After starting in the five subsequent fixtures for the Foxes, he signed a new long-term contract with the club until 2026 on 23 February.
 He made 5 appearances in the 2021–22 UEFA Europa Conference League as Leicester reached the semi-finals, but were ultimately eliminated by AS Roma.
 Upon his return, he re-established his place in the team, starting 8 of the last 12 league matches.
 He finished the season with 19 appearances.

 Justin started the 2022–23 season opener on 7 August 2022, in a 2–2 draw to Brentford.
 On 8 November, Justin scored his first goal of the season in an EFL Cup match against Newport County which finished in a 3–0 victory.
 However, Justin was stretchered off in the second half that match.
 It was later revelead that Justin would miss the rest of the season with another ruptured ACL.
 With the injury setback, he finished the season with 15 appearances and one goal.
 Leicester were relegated to the Championship at the end of the season.

 Ahead of the 2023–24 season, new manager Enzo Maresca promised Justin game-time, stating "I am sure he [Justin] is going to play a lot of games with us."
 Justin's first match of the season came on 9 August in the EFL Cup, starting in a 2–0 win over Burton Albion.
 He made his first league start of the season on 15 September, in a 4–1 win over Southampton.
 He scored his first goal of the season on 24 October in a 1–0 win over Sunderland.
 Justin was a key player for Leicester that season, starting in 30 matches for Leicester as they made an instant return to the Premier League after winning the Championship.
 He also won Leicester Goal of the Season for a goal against Cardiff City.
 He made 45 appearances and scored twice that season.

 On 28 September 2024, Justin scored two goals in a 4–2 away defeat to Arsenal.
 He made 39 appearances and scored four times as Leicester were relegated back to the Championship.

 Leeds United

 On 25 August 2025, Justin signed a four-year contract with Leeds United for £8 million, with a possible additional £2 million in add-ons.
-On 30 August 2025 Justin made his Leeds United debut as an 80th-minute substitute in a 0-0 draw with Newcastle United at Elland Road.
+On 30 August 2025 Justin made his Leeds United debut as an 80th-minute substitute in a 0–0 draw with Newcastle United at Elland Road.

+On 11 January 2026, Justin scored his first goal for Leeds United in the 93rd minute of a 3-1 win in the 3rd Round of the FA Cup against Derby County.

+On 26 January 2026, Justin scored his first Premier League goal for Leeds United in the 28th minute of a 1-1 draw with Everton in Leeds's first-ever match at Hill Dickinson Stadium.